archguard/archguard/README.md

 License
 ---

-This code is distributed under the MPL license.
+This code is distributed under the MIT license.
 See `LICENSE` in this directory.